cltk/cltk/docs/greek.rst

 **The Syllabify Module:**

-- ``syllabify(word)`` splits the given word in syllables, which are returned as a list of strings.
+- ``syllabify`` splits the given word in syllables, which are returned as a list of strings.
 Words without vowels are syllabified as a single syllable.
 The syllabification can also be displayed as a word with the syllablles separated by periods with ``display_word``.

    .. code-block:: python